 It is our aim to continuously improve our AML program.
 In 2021, we conducted a worldwide risk analysis to identify jurisdictions that impose the strictest AML legal and regulatory framework applicable to our businesses, so that we can improve our AML program accordingly.
 Based on this analysis, we initiated in-depth AML risk assessments for high-risk jurisdictions, where we can implement a stricter AML program, if required.

 Reporting potential compliance violations

-The committee’s duties include assessing and classifying ethical issues, investigating their background and addressing these issues using appropriate measures.
+The Committee’s duties include assessing and classifying ethical issues, investigating their background and addressing these issues using appropriate measures.
 Based on the investigation outcome and recommendations from the compliance investigation team or the Compliance Case Committee, appropriate disciplinary action may be taken against employees who have committed a compliance violation.
 If, during the investigation, a root cause is identified that could lead to further compliance violations, we take preventive and corrective actions.

-In 2020, we conducted stakeholder dialogues primarily through our memberships of various associations.
 We are members of various organizations, including the German Chemical Industry Association (VCI), the German Institute for Compliance (DICO), the European Federation of Pharmaceutical Industries and Associations (EFPIA), the German Association of Voluntary Self-Regulation for the Pharmaceutical Industry (FSA), the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), the Alliance for Integrity, the German Association for Supply Chain Management, Procurement and Logistics (BME), and the International Association of Privacy Professionals (IAPP).